jdoleary/Spellmasons/docs/TasksCurrent.md

 - **bug** / ux improvement: click on upgrade also resorts in spawn
 - **optimize** limit mana steal orbs
 - Change name color
-- **bug** Spells don't refresh between runs if you exit before choosing all your spells.
-So if you refresh the spells till it's down to just one, quit to the main menu, then start a new run your first and only choice will be that same spell.
-Only way to fully refresh is by choosing all 3 spells then quitting
 - last will + clone allows infinite mana
 - mana refunded but not really (see MacgyverTheDiver's video on discord)
 - unreproduced: dash to scroll in lava didn't hurt player but they still got the